What about that Blue single Airnoid

 If you are really, really weight conscious you can eliminate the 10oz co2

 bottle altogether and get your air supply from the nitrous bottle.
-When you
+When

-the same properties as far as density and pressure.
+share the same properties as far as density and pressure.
 I am currently

 researching no leak quick release fitting that would allow us to use the

 side gauge port that is available on some of the "super" bottle valves.
-You

-different mother bottles to the races.
+two different mother bottles to the races.

 Since the actuator only draws 0.6 amps I thought I might as well try a 9

 volt transistor radio battery.
 Do they still can them transistors for short?
-A

-you find out how far you can go with that.
+I will let you find out how far you can go with that.

 Urbana IL, USA